 Understanding Your Lab Work: What Conventional Medicine Misses

-She sat across from me holding a manila folder thick with lab reports — three years of bloodwork, all stamped "within normal limits."
-Her TSH was 3.8.
-Her vitamin D was 31.
-Her fasting glucose was 98.
+The manila folder sits heavy in your hands — three years of bloodwork, all stamped "within normal limits."
+TSH: 3.8.
+Vitamin D: 31.
+Fasting glucose: 98.
 Every single marker technically inside the reference range.
-And yet this woman could barely get out of bed before noon, her hair was thinning at the temples, and she had not felt like herself in years.
+And yet you can barely get out of bed before noon, your hair is thinning at the temples, and you haven't felt like yourself in years.

-"My doctor says I'm fine," she told me.
+"My doctor says I'm fine," you tell yourself.
 "But I know something is wrong."

-She was right.
-And the labs proved it — if you knew how to read them.
+You're right.
+And the labs prove it — if you know how to read them.

 Why Does "Normal" Not Mean Healthy?

-Here is the uncomfortable truth about conventional lab ranges: they are not designed to tell you whether you are thriving.
-They are designed to tell you whether you are sick enough to diagnose.
-There is an enormous territory between disease and optimal function, and most of conventional medicine has no map for it.
+Here's the uncomfortable truth about conventional lab ranges: they're not designed to tell you whether you're thriving.
+They're designed to tell you whether you're sick enough to diagnose.
+There's an enormous territory between disease and optimal function, and most of conventional medicine has no map for it.

 Functional medicine uses a different standard: optimal ranges.
 These are tighter thresholds based not on population averages but on the levels where the body actually functions best.
-The difference is not academic — it is the difference between catching a problem five years before it becomes a diagnosis and missing it entirely.
+The difference isn't academic — it's the difference between catching a problem five years before it becomes a diagnosis and missing it entirely.

 Take TSH, the standard thyroid screening test.
-Conventional range runs from roughly 0.5 to 4.5 mIU/L. Most patients with a TSH of 3.5 will be told they are fine.
+Conventional range runs from roughly 0.5 to 4.5 mIU/L. Most patients with a TSH of 3.5 will be told they're fine.
 But functional medicine practitioners recognize that optimal TSH sits between 1.0 and 2.0.
-A TSH of 3.5 in a woman with fatigue, cold intolerance, and brain fog is not "normal" — it is a thyroid crying for help before the numbers cross the line into overt disease.
+A TSH of 3.5 in someone with fatigue, cold intolerance, and brain fog isn't "normal" — it's a thyroid crying for help before the numbers cross the line into overt disease.

 This is the medical equivalent of waiting for the house to burn down before you acknowledge the smoke.